srikanthps/The-Companion/Small-Stories-Big-World/sandcave.md

 # The Sand Cave

-One sunny afternoon, a truck rumbled into the playground beside the Bokaro quarters.
+One sunny afternoon, a truck rumbled into the playground beside the government quarters.

 The children stopped their games and stared.